holubba/PII-PALADIN/README.md

 ---

-## API Reference
+## 🔧 API Reference

 ### `censorPII(input: string): Promise<string>`

 Censors detected Personally Identifiable Information (PII) in the input string.

-*	`input`: The string to be censored.
+- **`input`**: The string to be censored.
-*	**Returns**: A `Promise` that resolves to the censored string.
+- **Returns**: A `Promise` that resolves to the censored string.

 ---

-## Limitations
+## ⚠️ Limitations

 While this package aims for high accuracy, it's important to understand its current limitations:

+- **Server-Side Only**: This package **cannot** run in browsers or frontend frameworks.
-*	**Model-Specific PII Types**: The underlying `Xenova/bert-base-NER` model is primarily trained to detect Person (PER), Organization (ORG), Location (LOC), and Miscellaneous (MISC) entities.
+- **Model-Specific PII Types**: The underlying `Xenova/bert-base-NER` model is primarily trained to detect Person (PER), Organization (ORG), Location (LOC), and Miscellaneous (MISC) entities.
 It does **not** reliably detect general dates, or other descriptive PII that doesn't fit a specific regex pattern.
-*	**Regex Specificity**: Regex patterns are precise but can be brittle.
+- **Regex Specificity**: Regex patterns are precise but can be brittle.
 Variations in formatting (e.g., unusual phone number formats, driver's license numbers from different states/countries) might not be detected.
-*	**Biometric and Medical Data**: Detection of biometric data (e.g., fingerprints, retinal scans) and highly unstructured medical record information is beyond the scope of this package's current implementation.
+- **Biometric and Medical Data**: Detection of biometric data (e.g., fingerprints, retinal scans) and highly unstructured medical record information is beyond the scope of this package's current implementation.
-*	**Contextual Ambiguity**: While the NER model provides some context, it might not always correctly identify PII if the context is highly ambiguous or requires deep semantic understanding.
+- **Contextual Ambiguity**: While the NER model provides some context, it might not always correctly identify PII if the context is highly ambiguous or requires deep semantic understanding.

 For PII types not covered by this package, or for higher accuracy in specific domains, a more specialized NER model or a dedicated PII detection library might be necessary.

 ---

+## 🤔 "But I want to use this in my React/Next.js app!"

+If you need PII censoring in a frontend application, you have a few options:

+1. **Use this package in your backend API** and call it from your frontend
+2. **Use a different, browser-compatible PII detection library**
+3. **Implement a simple regex-based solution for basic PII detection**

+**Remember**: This package uses a large language model (~90MB) and requires Node.js APIs that don't exist in browsers.

+---

-## Contributing
+## 📚 Contributing

 This project is open source and contributions are welcome.
 If you want to contribute, please check out the [GitHub repository](https://github.com/jeeem/PII-PALADIN).

+---

+## 📄 License

+ISC License